wolfpld/moderncore/README.md

 ## High dynamic range

-Loading of HDR images is supported for OpenEXR, HEIC, AVIF, JPEG XL, and RGBE formats.
+Loading of HDR images is supported for OpenEXR, HEIC, AVIF, JPEG, JPEG XL, and RGBE formats.

-HDR gain maps are supported in Apple HEIC files.
+HDR gain maps are supported in JPEG and Apple HEIC files.

 There is initial support for extracting HDR content from RAW images.
 Some images may not appear as expected.